-File a complaint with the airline or ticket agent.
+Filing a complaint with an airline or a ticket agent.

 - DOT requires airlines that fly to, from, or within the United States to state on their websites how and where complaints can be submitted.
 There may be a form on the airline’s website for this purpose.
 Often, you may also email or write to the airline or ticket agent’s consumer office at its headquarters.